liamca/react-autocomplete-demo/README.md

 # React AutoComplete Demo for Azure Search

-Demo app for autocomplete widget using React and Azure Searc.
+Demo app for autocomplete widget using React and Azure Search.
 Please note this was based on a demo created from this [GitHub repo](https://github.com/rcdexta/react-autocomplete-demo) which was originally written for leveraging Elastic Search.

 ### Setup